grinnell-cs/csc151-images/_mps/recursive-image-construction.md

 ;;; `color-y` as the center color.
 ```

 b.
 Of course, there's no reason we have to recurse on those particular eight squares.
 We could, for example, use only six.
 Here's one such pattern.
+(We haven't included level 0 of the recursion, which is just a black square.)

 ![Five red-and-black square carpets.](../images/fractals/carpet-b-examples.png)